JamieBoeing/unit_2_project/README.md

         - SECRET_KEY=secret

-    10. replace <password> with the connection string for your MongoDB database.
+    10. replace <password> with the connection string for your MongoDB database

     11. type the following into the command line to start on local host 3000
         - npm run dev